Nutrition / Allergy Information

-In the Quick Links (at right), we provide charts with information on both common allergens and sources of protein in our menu items.
+The charts below offer information regarding the carbohydrate counts and common allergens found in our menu items as well as in the a la cart beverages and snack items that are available for purchase.
 Because products can be reformulated with ingredient changes at any time, the information in these charts may not always be 100 percent accurate or current.
 Distributors may also send substitute items because of temporary shortages.

 These charts are provided to help you evaluate the food choices available to students.
 If your child has severe or multiple food allergies, we encourage you to have him or her avoid buying snacks at school.
 These items may contain unexpected allergens and be unsafe.
 If you would like to place restrictions on snack (a la carte) purchases from the cafeteria, please contact Food Service at 281-412-1244.

 Pearland ISD follows a Food Allergy Management Plan.
 If your child has been diagnosed with a food allergy requiring treatment at school, please complete and return the necessary forms to the school nurse or health care assistant each year.
 Your student’s campus will share the food allergy information with the Food Service Department and cafeteria staff.